Mishische/platform-demo-pay-with-confidence/README.md

     * App name - provide a value, or leave it blank to let Heroku generate a value
     * Region - chooses a region that suits you
     * PUBLIC_KEY – paste the Platform public key you obtained earlier
-    * TAPLYTICS_API_TOKEN – paste the Taplytics REST API Private Key you obtained earlier
+    * TAPLYTICS_API_TOKEN – paste the Taplytics REST API Private Key you obtained on the step 8

 Once the application is deployed, you will be able to access the integration console at `https://(your-app-name).herokuapp.com/admin`.